ab-inbev-ze-company/ze-code-challenges/frontend-mobile.md

 ### Tech Requirements (for both positions):
-- You need to create a repo on GitHub to host your code
+- You need to create a repo on GitHub/Bitbucket to host your code
+  - Github users:
+      - @leocadastro
+      - @drdpedroso
+      - @CesarNobre
+  - Bitbucket users:
+      - @leonardocadastro
 - Avoid using scaffolds (Create React App etc.), we want to see how you make your project structure
-- Tests will be a plus!
 - Keep it simple, no need for fancy stuff :)

 #### If your running for a front-end position: